 Another wrench for Amazon Prime Day: warehouse workers in Minnesota are planning a six-hour walkout during the annual shopping holiday.

-Amazon says it does not expect the strike to impact customer shipping or deliveries.iPhone or Android.
+Amazon says it does not expect the strike to impact customer shipping or deliveries.Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.